yixuan116/finmc-tech/README.md

 ### 2. Random Forest (Champion) — Best Performance

-- **MAE = 0.59%**: Average prediction error of 0.59 percentage points—significantly better than linear models
+- **MAE = 0.60%**: Average prediction error of 0.60 percentage points—significantly better than linear models
-- **RMSE = 0.88%**: Root mean squared error indicates most predictions are within ~1% of actual returns
+- **RMSE = 0.90%**: Root mean squared error indicates most predictions are within ~1% of actual returns
-- **R² = -0.37**: While still negative, this is the best among all models.
-Negative R² suggests the model struggles with the test period (2023-2025 AI supercycle), but RF captures more signal than alternatives
+- **R² = -0.42**: While still negative, this is the best among all models.
+Negative R² suggests the model struggles with the test period (2023-2025 AI supercycle), but RF captures more signal than alternatives (V2 model with cash flow features)
-- **MAPE = 43%**: Relative error of 43% is reasonable for financial return prediction, where even small absolute errors can translate to large relative errors when actual returns are small
+- **MAPE = 42%**: Relative error of 42% is reasonable for financial return prediction, where even small absolute errors can translate to large relative errors when actual returns are small
 - **Why RF Wins**: Tree-based structure captures threshold effects, non-linear interactions, and discrete regime shifts (e.g., "momentum only matters when VIX < 20")

 ### 3. XGBoost — Strong but Overfitting